 Also, throughout the manuscript, we do not assume that the set of optimal arms is unique, unlike most of the existing work on (standard) multiple-play bandits.

 The rest of the article is organized as follows.
 Section~\ref{sec:methintro} outlines our problem of interest.
 Section~\ref{sec:lb} provides an asymptotic lower bound on the number of suboptimal arm draws and on the regret.
 Section~\ref{sec:algs} presents the two sampling algorithms we consider in this paper and theorems establishing their asymptotic optimality: KL-UCB (Section~\ref{sec:kl}) and Thompson sampling (Section~\ref{sec:thom}).
 Section~\ref{sec:exp} presents numerical experiments supporting our theoretical findings.
 Section~\ref{sec:proofoutlines} presents the proofs of our asymptotic optimality (rate and leading constant) results for KL-UCB and Thompson Sampling.
 Section~\ref{sec:conc} gives concluding remarks.
-Technical proofs are postponed to the appendix.
-Appendix~\ref{proofs:Oracle} focuses on oracle strategy and regret decomposition.
-Appendix~\ref{app:lbproof} contains proofs establishing the asymptotic lower bound on the number of suboptimal arm draws.
-Appendices~\ref{app:klucbproof} and \ref{app:thomproof} contain technical proofs for KL-UCB and the Thompson sampling, respectively.
+Technical proofs are postponed to the Appendix.